aspnetzero/documents/docs/en/Step-by-step-publish-to-azure-angular-staticsite.md

 ### Enable Static Site feature

-go to the newly created storage account and navigate to **Static website** from the side menu.
+Go to the newly created storage account and navigate to **Static website** from the side menu.

 *if you do not see this option: make sure that you are using at least **StorageV2 (general purpose v2)** account kind.*